 Store

-- Store kombucha brew in a tightly capped bottle in the refrigerator up to one month.
-After that it will grow increasing tart leaning towards vinegar.
+- Store kombucha brew in a tightly capped bottle in the refrigerator for up to one month.
+After that, it will grow increasingly tart leaning towards vinegar.
 You can use kombucha vinegar in salad dressings and other recipes.

 Optional second fermentation